mbrenman/GeoDataModeling/README.md

                   is no need to worry about overwriting this field, since it will either be filled with the same information or more updated information.

+    Problem: ArcMap doesn't know which field to use for "City"
+        Solution: The standard field name that is used for the city (from the banner files) is 'city', which is usually what the answer is.
+                  The field name will change, however, if the GetUnmatched tool is used.
+ArcMap does not allow a user's field name to be city, so upon geocoding (which is necessary to use the GetUnmatched tool in the first place), ArcMap changes the name to 'city_1'.

+    Problem: ArcMap doesn't know which field to use, and the above didn't help.
+        Solution: If none of the suspected field names are in the pull-down menu, you should either check the text file, or run the unique fields module and find the name under which the information in question is listed.